keystonejs/keystone/packages/adapter-prisma/README.md

 [![View changelog](https://img.shields.io/badge/changelogs.xyz-Explore%20Changelog-brightgreen)](https://changelogs.xyz/@keystonejs/adapter-prisma)

+The Prisma adapter allows Keystone to connect a database using Prisma Client, a type-safe and auto-generated database client.
+You can learn more about Prisma Client in the [Prisma docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client).

+> **Tip:** Want to get started with Keystone + Prisma?
+[Follow the guide](/docs/guides/prisma.md)!

-> The Keystone Prisma adapter is not currently production-ready.
+> **Warning:** The Keystone Prisma adapter is not currently production-ready.
 It depends on the [Prisma Migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate) system which is currently flagged as `EXPERIMENTAL`.
-Once Prisma Migrate is out of experimental mode, we will release a production-ready version of `@keystonejs/adapter-prisma`.
+Once Prisma Migrate is out of experimental mode, we will release a production-ready version of this package.

-The [Prisma](https://www.prisma.io/) adapter allows Keystone to connect a database using a Prisma Client, a type-safe and auto-generated database client.
-You can learn more about Prisma Client in the [Prisma docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client).

-> This adapter currently only supports PostgreSQL databases.
-Future releases will enable support for all database backends which are [supported by Prisma](https://www.prisma.io/docs/more/supported-databases).
+> **Note:** This adapter currently only supports PostgreSQL databases, and has other limitations.
+For more details, see our [Prisma Adapter - Production Ready Checklist](http://localhost:8000/discussions/prisma)

 ## Usage